© Olga Peregudov, MIT

 • I quickly realized my strong curiosity for science, particularly in tackling complex problems and systems.
 In 2014, I initiated my first research project with Ekaterina Khrameeva in the lab of Mikhail Gelfand.

 • In 2015, I received my first “Best Talk” award at a conference.
-Two years later, in 2017, my first co-first-author study of globin region chromatin conformation was published in the journal Epigenetics & Chromatin.
+Two years later, in 2017, my co-first-author study of globin region chromatin conformation was published in the journal Epigenetics & Chromatin (memorable first paper highlight).

 • After completing my degree in 2017, I enrolled in the PhD program at the Skolkovo Institute of Science and Technology under the supervision of Mikhail Gelfand, focusing my research on chromatin folding in single cells.